 You can find all sorts of dictionaries online, but only a few are structured specifically for children.
 What makes a dictionary a... "dictionary for kids?"
 Good question.
 You want to look for ones that are age-appropriate and use language accessible to young(er) readers.
 Here are a few that fit the bill.

 Word Central uses the Merriam-Webster dictionary to provide results.
 If a user misspells a word, the dictionary offers suggestions for the correct spelling.
 It also suggests words that may have multiple interpretations.
 For example, a search for "scientist" yields a number of results, including "earth scientist," "social scientist" and "political science."

 Each definition also offers a link to an audio file of the proper pronunciation of the word.

-Kids can find... games on the Word Central site to challenge language and spelling skills, as well as a "daily buzzword."
+Kids can browse... the dictionary or find games on the Word Central site to challenge language and spelling skills.
+The site also offers a "daily buzzword."

-In addition to its dictionary, Word Central also offers a thesaurus search and a rhyming dictionary, making this site even more useful for students.
+In addition to its dictionary, the Word Central website includes a thesaurus and a rhyming dictionary, making this site even more useful for students.

 The words in the Little Explorers dictionary range from extremely common ("hair") to relatively obscure ("Queen Alexandra's birdwing butterfly"—which is the largest butterfly in the... world, according to Little Explorers).
-The site now includes multi-language versions include, English-French, English-Dutch and English-Japanese.
+The site offers multi-language versions including French, English-Dutch, English-German, English-Spanish, English-Swedish and English-Japanese, among others.

-Wordsmyth also offers several varieties of search, including browse, search filters (focuses... your searchby filtering out entries that don't fit your specified criteria), reverse search (searches the full text of entries for words, word parts and phrases) and A-Z word parts (search by roots and affixes).
+Wordsmyth also offers several varieties of search, including browse, search filters that focus your search by filtering out entries that don't fit your specified criteria, reverse search and A-Z word parts kids can search by roots and affixes.

-Wordsmyth does offer a subscription option, and some features of the site are restricted to subscribers.
+Wordsmyth offers a subscription option, and some features of the site are restricted to subscribers.

-The site will also create a few different types of quizzes, so kids can use it for a practice tool as well.
+The site hosts a few different types of quizzes, so kids can use it as a practice tool as well.